Overview

 How to apply

-• A motivation letter indicating the desired period of your internship, the specific intern position, and how you believe your research interests align with AWR’s mission.
+A motivation letter indicating the desired period of your internship, the specific intern position, and how you believe your research interests align with DAB’s mission.

-• A short research proposal including your preferred research topic and a research question/premise.
-Click here to see the subjects we select.
+2-3 short research proposals including your preferred research topic, a research question/premise, methodology and relevance to Dialogue Across Borders.
+Click here to see the subjects we select